June 23, 2015

 The temple was founded in 1236 and the Sanmon gate dating back to 1425 is the oldest Zen gate.

-9. Haradanien(原谷苑)is a hidden gem for sakura lovers that I face internal struggle whether or not to share about, in fear of more people flocking to it in spring :P
+9. Haradanien(原谷苑)is a hidden gem for sakura lovers that I struggle whether or not to share about it, in fear of more people flocking to it in spring :P

 10. Kitano Tenmangu(北野天満宮)where Japanese students go to pray for good results is an excellent place for autumn foliage.
 The maple trees along the river are amazing in the night light-up.
 Another good time to visit it is the plum blossom season as it has many plum trees.